felixlopz/hubrise-test-task/content/apps/mynober/en/overview.md

 - Push orders from MynOber to HubRise.
 - Pull orders from HubRise to your MynOber connected EPOS.
+- Push the catalog from HubRise to MynOber.
+- Pull the catalog from MynOber to HubRise.

 ## Why Connect?

 Connecting your MynOber solution to HubRise allows you to receive MynOber orders directly in your EPOS or Kitchen Display Screen also connected with HubRise.
+Additionally, when used as an EPOS, MynOber allows you to connect online ordering solutions and food platforms.

 You will be able to manage MynOber orders alongside other orders, using your own tools.
 MynOber orders will flow through your existing setup, as all other orders already do.

 ## Prerequisites